mitchcl/KIT205/DevLog.md

 - Fixed bugs in insert and search logic
 - Verified correctness with small and large datasets
 - Improved error handling and memory management

+## May 3, 2025 - Performance Testing

+- Added timing measurements for structure building and search operations
+- Implemented a comprehensive performance testing framework
+- Created large datasets for benchmarking (10,000+ records)
+- Documented performance results and analysis